satvikprsd/AutoBot/README.md

 ngrok http 3000
 ```

-Add the given url the repo's webhook payload url
+Add the given url to the repo's webhook payload url

 ## ⚙️ Environment Variables